thradams/cake/manual.md

 #### -msvc-output
-Output is compatible with visual studio IDE.
-We can click on the error message and IDE selects the line.
+Output is compatible with Visual Studio IDE.
+(We can click on the error message and IDE selects the line.)

 ### -fanalyzer
 This option enables an static analysis of program flow.
 This is required for some